-Merlin and Arthur headed back out of the cave.
+Merlin and Arthur headed back to the entrance of the cave.
 Just as they saw the light of mid-day Arthur placed a hand on Merlin's shoulder.
-Turning around, Merlin could see the troubled look on Arthur's face in the little bit of sunlight that fell upon them.
+Turning around, Merlin could see the troubled look on Arthur's face.

 "What is it?"
 Merlin asked concerned.
 He looked over Arthur's body to make sure he was not hurt.
 When he saw nothing he returned his gaze back to his face.
 "Arthur?"